julien-vaes/julien-vaes/README.md

-I am a DPhil student in the [Numerical Analysis Group](https://www.maths.ox.ac.uk/groups/numerical-analysism) at the University of Oxford, and I am affiliated with Worcester College.
+I am a Postdoctoral Research Assistant at UCL.
+Prior to that, I was a DPhil student in the [Numerical Analysis Group](https://www.maths.ox.ac.uk/groups/numerical-analysism) at the University of Oxford, and I am affiliated with Worcester College.
 I am also part of The Alan Turing Institute.

 Here is the list of my projects: